Eigen-Inference Precoding for Coarsely Quantized Massive MU-MIMO System with Imperfect CSI: The Proposed Solution: The Eigen-Inference Precoder

-The results in \eqref{eq3c8} have been proven by means of the Replica method \cite{Bun2016Cleaning, Bun2015Rotational} in the case of the Hermitian random matrix.
 With \eqref{eq3c8} and the direct relation shown in \eqref{eqa71} and \eqref{eqa72}, one can get the estimates of the eigenvalues of $\bf{D}$ and $\bf{B}$.
-With \eqref{eq3c5}, we can obtain the estimates of $\bf{D}$ and $\bf{B}$.
-Finally, using \eqref{eqa4}, the estimate of the channel matrix from the noisy observation is achieved.
+With \eqref{eq3c5}, we can obtain the estimates of $\bf{D}$ and $\bf{B}$ (denoted by $\bf{\hat B}$).
+Finally, the estimate of the true channel matrix is the upper nonzero block of $\bf{\hat B}$.

+The results in \eqref{eq3c8} have been proven by means of the Replica method \cite{Bun2016Cleaning, Bun2015Rotational} in the case of the Hermitian random matrix.
 The analysis performed above is based on the theoretical work of \cite{Bun2016Cleaning, Bun2015Rotational}.
-However, the results shown in \cite{Bun2016Cleaning, Bun2015Rotational} are restricted to the Hermitian random matrix.
-We extend them to the rectangular random matrix.
-Besides, we provide an EI-based moments matching method to estimate the CSI-related parameter $\eta$, which is actually unknown in practice.
-Further, we derive the estimator of the $Stieltjes$ transform of ${\bf{\widetilde A}}$ in Theorem \ref{thmb2}, which is useful in \eqref{eq3c8}.
+Our contributions are:1) We develop an EI-based moments matching method to estimate the CSI-related parameter $\eta$, which is actually unknown in practice.
+2) We propose a theoretically simple approach to derive the estimator of the $Stieltjes$ transform of ${\bf{\widetilde A}}$ (denoted by ${\mathfrak{g}_{\bf{A}}}(z)$) in Theorem \ref{thmb2}, which is useful in \eqref{eq3c8}.